freeipa/ansible-freeipa/tests/README.md

 While virtualbox provider should also work this test environment is only tested and mainteined for libvirt.

-To use libvirt as providers you can use the variables:
+To use libvirt as provider you can use the variables:

 ```
 VAGRANT_DEFAULT_PROVIDER="libvirt"